 NeXT In Game

 Innovations are always exciting.
-The computer, when invented, was considered a masterpiece invention but people had cold feet when it came to operate.
+The computer, when invented, was considered a masterpiece invention but people had cold feet when it came to operating.
 So, the design was there; what was required was a brilliant User Experience (UX) With NeXT, our personal computer was taken over by an interpersonal computer.
 Here the software modules were such that all the operations became easy.
 Though a lot of effort was already undertaken, simplicity was one thing that was lacking.
-It was during this stage that Tim Bumers found the World Wide Web.
+It was during this stage that Tim Bumpers found the World Wide Web.
 So, this was how Steve Jobs bought usability in computing.

 In the 1980s, the design evolved as a Science & Art.
 It was then Design Thinkingcame into being that highlighted the feeling of empathy in fulfillment of the user needs.
 All thanks to Mike Markula, first investors of Apple, a father figure to Jobs, who wrote the Apple marketing philosophy that underlined three points – Empathy, Focus, and Impute.
 Empathy involved understanding the feelings and needs of the consumer.
 To do a competent job, you must remove all the vague opportunities and maintain your Focus.